stencila/dockta/README.md

 > 🔧 See https://github.com/browserify/detective for extracting required packages from source code

+#### Jupyter

+🦄 If the folder contains any `.ipynb` files, Dockter will scan the code cells in those files to extract any Python `import` or R `library` statements.

 ### Efficiently handling of updates to project code

+Docker layered filesystem has advantages but it can cause real delays when you are updating your project dependencies.
+For example, see [this issue](https://github.com/npm/npm/issues/11446) for the workarounds used by Node.js developers to prevent long waits when they update their `package.json`.
+The reason this happens is that when you update a requirements file Docker throws away all the susequent layers, including the one where you install all your package dependencies.

 Here's a simple motivating [example](fixtures/tests/py-pandas) of a Dockerized Python project.
 It's got a [`pip`](https://pypi.org/project/pip/) `requirements.txt` file which specifies that the project requires `pandas` which, to ensure reproducibility, is pinned to version `0.23.0`,